This post may contain affiliate links. Read the full disclosure here.

 Focus on your gut health

-Your gut is a great place for both good and bad bacteria grow.
+Your gut is a great place for both good and bad bacteria to grow.
 It can also alter the chemical balances in your body, depending on the food you are giving the bacteria to feed off of.
 As we read above, the gut signals the creation of antibodies in breast milk.
-If your gut is off, it can’t properly signal the need for antimicrobial cells in the breast milk.
+If your gut is off, it can’t properly signal the need for antimicrobial cells in breast milk.

-- Cut out sugar, dairy, processed foods and some meats that tend to feed the bad bacteria and alter the chemical state of your body.
+- Cut out sugar, dairy, processed foods, and some meats that tend to feed the bad bacteria and alter the chemical state of your body.
 Further reading in this book will open your eyes!!

 - Take a good probiotic.
 I will put some of my personal favorites from a brand I trust and have used for years.
 This is the fastest way to heal your gut and ensure you are boosting your own immune system.